What is LASIK?

 Dr. Martin, Dr. Adi, and Dr. Macedo (our LASIK specialists) invite you to make an appointment for a free evaluation of your eyes.
 The exam is without obligation and is offered as a free service to prospective laser surgery candidates.
 You can count on meeting your surgeon, being carefully evaluated, and having all of your questions and concerns addressed.
 We will also educate you about the latest developments in Custom LASIK surgery and let you know all of your options.

-We look forward to meeting with you and evaluating whether laser vision correction would be a good choice for you.
+We look forward to meeting with you and evaluating whether laser eye surgery would be a good choice for you.
 To schedule a free LASIK consultation, please call our office at (301) 657-5700.
 Thank you for contacting Washington Eye Physicians & Surgeons.